 If your shares are held in "street name" by a brokerage firm, your brokerage firm is required to vote your shares according to your instructions.
-Pursuant to the New York Stock Exchange (NYSE) rules, also applicable to Nasdaq companies, if you do not give instructions to your brokerage firm, the brokerage firm will still be able to vote your shares with respect to "discretionary" items, but will not be allowed to vote your shares with respect to "nondiscretionary" items.
+Pursuant to the New York Stock Exchange (NYSE) rules, also applicable to Nasdaq companies, if you do not give instructions to your brokerage firm, the brokerage firm will still be able to vote your shares with respect to "discretionary" items, but will not be allowed to vote your shares with respect to "non-discretionary" items.
 The amendment to our certificate of incorporation to increase the number of authorized shares (Proposal No. 3) and the ratification of the appointment of KPMG LLP as our independent registered public accounting firm (Proposal No. 7) are considered to be a discretionary item under the NYSE rules and your broker or nominee will be able to vote on that item even if it does not receive instructions from you.
-The election of directors (Proposal No. 1), the approval of the amendment to our Second Amended and Restated 2018 Stock Option and Incentive Plan (Proposal No. 2), the amendment to our certificate of incorporation to limit liability for certain of our officers (Proposal No. 4), the ratification of, on a non-binding advisory basis, the compensation of our named executive officers (Proposal No. 5) and the ratification of, on a non-binding advisory basis, the frequency of future advisory votes on the compensation of our named executive officers (Proposal No. 6) are considered non-discretionary items.
+The election of directors (Proposal No. 1), the approval of the amendment to our Second Amended and Restated 2018 Stock Option and Incentive Plan (Proposal No. 2), the amendment to our certificate of incorporation to limit liability for certain of our officers (Proposal No. 4), the ratification of, on a non-binding advisory basis, the compensation of our named executive officers (Proposal No. 6) are considered non-discretionary items.
 A broker or nominee may not vote your shares with respect to these non-discretionary items if you have not provided instructions.
 This is called a "broker non-vote."
 We strongly encourage you to submit your proxy with instructions and exercise your right to vote as a stockholder.